The Killer Bride

-The Killer Bride is a 2019 Philippine gothic-horror television drama starring Maja Salvador, Janella Salvador, Joshua Garcia and Geoff Eigenmann.
-The series aired on ABS-CBN's Primetime Bida evening block and worldwide via The Filipino Channel from August 12, 2019, to January 17, 2020, and October 14, 2021, to March 19, 2022, along with marathon replays on ABS-CBN-2 every Sunday from 6:05 PM to 8:35 PM on PHTV Channel 13 Metro Manila, replacing Sino ang Maysala?: Mea Culpa and was replaced by A Soldier's Heart.
+The Killer Bride is a Philippine television drama Gothic horror series broadcast by ABS-CBN.
+Directed by Dado Lumibao, it stars Maja Salvador, Janella Salvador, Joshua Garcia and Geoff Eigenmann.
+It aired on the network's Primetime Bida line up and worldwide on TFC from August 12, 2019 to January 17, 2020, replacing Sino ang Maysala?: Mea Culpa and was replaced by A Soldier's Heart.

 Premise

-Las Espadas was once a town full of vast greenery and plantations own by generations of wealthy landowners and their farmers until a 1999 major crop plague doomed across their land, sparking a superstitious tale among the locals.
+Las Espadas was once a town full of vast greenery and plantations owned by generations of wealthy landowners and their farmers until a 1999 major crop plague doomed their land, sparking a superstitious tale among the locals.

 The tale stems from a woman named Camila dela Torre (Maja Salvador), who in 1999—right before her wedding day, "killed" a member of a rival family and was found by her fiance, the victim's brother, in a bloody wedding dress and veil.
-During her murder trial, Camila begs to the court that she is wrongfully accused, but is eventually shunned by her own fiance Vito dela Cuesta (Geoff Eigenmann) who testifies against her.
+During her murder trial, Camila begs the court that she is wrongfully accused, but is eventually shunned by her own fiance Vito dela Cuesta (Geoff Eigenmann) who testifies against her.
 After being sentenced to life imprisonment, Camila eventually gives birth to a beautiful baby girl in prison.
 Days later, a sudden fire engulfs the prison.
 Anguished and unable to find her newborn daughter, her last words exact revenge on every person who falsely accused her as she apparently perished in the flames.

 18 years pass and urban legend fuses into reality as a group of teenagers headed by Elias Sanchez (Joshua Garcia) again tell the story of Camila.
 Playfully, they claim that on the day of the blood moon eclipse, the ghost of Camila will possess a new body and kickstart her vow for revenge.
 As if fulfilling the prophecy, a girl from nowhere, Emma Bonaobra (Janella Salvador) moves to the town.
 Securing a job as the town's mortuary cosmetologist, she is told of the tale of The Killer Bride but disbelieves it.
 Lo and behold, Emma wakes up possessed, gatecrashing the dela Torre family's grand party event claiming that she is the long-dead Camila, The Killer Bride.
 The entire town begin to question her motives.
 Is this a haunting chronicle that connects the rival dela Torre vs. dela Cuesta families who battled for land and politics—or is this simply a tale of The Killer Bride's spirit destined to curse the town?